maxfischer2781/cpy2py/README.rst

 Multi-intepreter execution environment

-`cpy2py` allows multiple interpreters to act as one application in parallel to the main interpreter, other interpreters may be run to execute parts of the application.
+`cpy2py` allows multiple interpreters to act as one application.
+In parallel to the main interpreter, other interpreters are run to execute parts of the application.

 .. |Code Health| image:: https://landscape.io/github/maxfischer2781/cpy2py/master/landscape.svg?style=flat